-TCM PRACTITIONER PROGRAM (4 YEARS) consists of the study of 3-year acupuncture program and the 4th year study as the following (2700 hours and 153 credits in total).
+TCM PRACTITIONER PROGRAM (4 YEARS) has been approved by the Private Training Institutions Branch of the Ministry of Advanced Education, Skills & Training (PTIB ).
+It consists of the study of 3-year acupuncture program and the 4th year study as the following (2700 hours and 153 credits in total).
 Finishing this program, you are eligible to challenge the licensing examination of TCM practitioner so that you could practice both acupuncture and herbal therapies in BC.

 At Royal Pacific Institute, we offer an authentic traditional Chinese medicine(TCM) education.
 Our teachers provide high quality instruction with many years of experience in working as a doctor in clinic and hospital and teaching in TCM university or college in China and Canada.